MarsArtistsCommunity/FinalSceneFiles/README.md

 # Final Files for Educational Purposes

-This is a repository for completed files used to construct scenes and still images (.PSDs, animated .MAs, etc).
+This is a repository for completed files used to construct scenes and still images (composited .PSDs, animated .MAs, etc).